 The spectrograph is equipped with an advanced Exposure Meter that measures the flux entering the spectrograph as a function of time, during an exposure.
 This function is necessary to calculate the flux-weighted mean exposure time at which the precise relative Earth motion must be subtracted from the RV measurement.
-The light that is not injected into the spectrograph's fiber is focused on a simple diffraction grating that allows a rough flux measurement in different spectral channels to identify possible chromatic effects.
+The exposure meter operates by focusing the light that is not injected into the spectrograph's fiber on a simple diffraction grating that allows a rough flux measurement in different spectral channels to identify possible chromatic effects.
 The use of several channels also provides a redundant, and thus more reliable, evaluation of the mean exposure time.
 In Fig. 17, we show the Exposure Meter graphical user interface (GUI).
-The zero ('white' channel) and first order of the dispersed light entering the spectrograph are visible (here in HR mode; the relative positions of the UHR and MR modes are slightly displaced laterally).
-The lower spectrum shows the simultaneous reference or sky light in Fibre B. The instantaneous count rates in each channel are shown.
-For the 'green' channel, the expected count rate and the relative efficiency are also given.
 The efficiency and flux-weighted mean exposure time are stored in the FITS header of the scientific images for the 'green' channel.